frankchen76/SPFx-DI/di/README.md

 ## Usage
 1. reference @ezcode/spfx-di by using
    * `npm link @ezcode/spfx-di` if you use npm link
+     * Go to spfx-di/di folder and run `npm link` to host the lib at source folder.
+     * Go to spfx-di/di-demo folder and run `npm link @ezcode/spfx-di` to reference the lib from source folder.
    * `npm install @ezcode/spfx-di --save` if you use it from npm repository.
 2. install the following required npm packages:
 ```bash